Computing in Distributed Environments.

 algebraic approaches and using dynamical tools and I am interested in some models

-(fuzzy CA, coupled map lattices) which exhibit complex behaviors.
+(fuzzy CA, coupled map lattices) which exhibit complex behaviors (see some of our recent papers in this area).

 Some Research Projects